 The library is state of the art inside and tailored for special needs individuals.
 In this library they will do everything from read books, checkout videos, use iPads, iMacs, and plenty more.

 Team building has benefits of self-development, positive communication, leadership skills, and the ability to work closely together as a team to solve problems.

 Everyone knows playing the Wii is fun!
 The Nintendo® Wii™ is a video gaming system that directly involves the player in the game.
 The player is required to move their body and the game controller in active ways that can challenge their balance and coordination.
 Playing games such as virtual bowling, tennis, basketball, fitness exercising, dancing, and many more will make the participant exert plenty of energy for a workout.

 Arts & Crafts

-The sports that we offer will be another way to get our participants active and show them that they can have fun while being active.
-The sports that will be presented to them in this quarter will be bowling, volleyball. bocce, swimming, basketball, and tennis.
-They will be introduced to the rules of the game as well as being taught different skills.
+Sports activities offer another way to get our participants active.
+They will be introduced to the rules of the various games, as well as, being taught different skills.

 If a program is canceled due to weather, the program will be made up at a later date or refunds will be issued.